How to Hold a Chef's Knife and Slice and Dice Like a Pro

 However, having said, you do actually get two different varieties, so you can pick the one that suits you best based on your needs and preferences.

-The thinner rubber cutting boards are cheaper, and they're dishwasher safe.
+The thinner carving knife are cheaper, and they're dishwasher safe.
 The thicker ones (about half an inch thick) have the potential to be resurfaced, so they may be more expensive, but in the long run, this may be a better investment.

 Wooden Cutting Boards

 Most people would probably agree that wooden cutting boards are the most attractive of the lot.
 Here are some other advantages of wooden cutting boards:

 - They're soft and gentle on knife blades.